segmentio/segment-docs/src/connections/destinations/catalog/clevertap/index.md

 ---
-title: CleverTap
+title: CleverTap Destination
 ---

 ## Getting Started

 Once the Segment library is integrated, toggle CleverTap on in your Segment destinations, and add your CleverTap Account ID and CleverTap Account Token which you can find in the CleverTap Dashboard under Settings.

 You can integrate CleverTap via a server-side or mobile destination (iOS or Andriod).
-If you are interested in using CleverTap’s push notifications or in-app notifications products, you should use the mobile destinations.
+If you are interested in using CleverTap's push notifications or in-app notifications products, you should use the mobile destinations.

 All server-side destination requests require either a Segment Anonymous ID or a userId in the payload.